serilog/serilog-sinks-opentelemetry/README.md

 This Serilog sink transforms Serilog events into OpenTelemetry `LogRecord`s and sends them to an OTLP (gRPC or HTTP) endpoint.

+> [!TIP]
+> If you would like to see timing and dependency information in Seq, [SerilogTracing](https://github.com/serilog-tracing/serilog-tracing) is a Serilog extension that supports both logs and traces.

 The sink aims for full compliance with the OpenTelemetry Logs protocol.
 It does not depend on the OpenTelemetry SDK or .NET API.